-• assess the compliance of proposed policies, laws and regulations with international trade rules
+- Advised government on the compliance of various policies, laws and regulations with international trade rules.